 Travel Time: Approximately 90 minutes - 2 hours

 Hours of Operation: 7 days a week, 11 am - 7 pm, every 30 minutes

-Yellow taxis (also called "cabs") are definitely the most hassle-free option, but it is also the most expensive of the public transport services.
+Yellow taxis (also called "cabs") are definitely the most hassle-free option but it is also the most expensive of the public transport services.

-JFK to Manhattan by yellow taxi
+JFK to/from Manhattan by Yellow Cabs

-Note: City regulations restrict the number of passengers in a yellow taxis to 4 (or 5 in a minivan), so if you have a larger party you may need to split up into different cabs or opt for a shuttle.
+Note: City regulations restrict the number of passengers in yellow taxis to 4 (or 5 in a minivan), so if you have a larger party you may need to split up into different cabs or opt for a shuttle.